 Nonetheless, if you have a specific use for the steel building, then you should expect to spend a higher amount per square foot to account for the additional costs of building a more complex structure.

 For example, agricultural and commercial buildings are relatively more expensive per square foot than a simpler structure like a garage.
+This is because they must be built in very specific ways, with add-ons and sections for various uses.
+This adds to the complexity of the build, and you will end up spending more overall.

 Quonset huts are traditionally one of the cheapest steel buildings that can be constructed, because they are often less complicated than other structures.